 “ Last week I asked you to give me a helping hand on Project X as I was struggling to keep up with the workload.
 Not only did you help out, but you went out of your way to collect the most difficult information that would have been most time consuming for myself.
 The work you presented to me was clear and concise and hugely beneficial to what we are doing.
 Without your help I would have had to delay this project which was the last thing we needed to do as a team.
 The extra effort you put into this really made a big difference not only for me, but the team also.
 Thank you!”

 “I just want to say that I know you have had distractions at home which you could have used as an excuse for not taking this meeting.
-However not only did you step up to the plate after taking a knock, but you encaptivated the audience with a clear, engaging, and well thought out presentation which I admire.
-I especially liked your use of audio ques.
-Keep up the.
-Good work!”
+Yo managed not only to step up to the plate after taking a knock, but you also encaptivated the audience with a clear, engaging, and well thought out presentation which I admire.
+I especially liked your use of audio cues.
+Keep up the good work!”

-“ I’ve received your sales report from the last quarter.
+“ I have received your sales report from the last quarter.
 And you’ve exceeded your set goals by 25%!
-This is a massive contribution to the over all department goal and I would hugely appreciate if you could get together a small 1 minute presentation to give to the team at our next catch up.
+This is a massive contribution to the overall department goal.
+I would hugely appreciate if you could get together a small 1-minute presentation to give to the team at our next catch up.
 It would be great if everyone could take a leaf out of your book!”

 “I’m really impressed with how you handled that last client.
 I understand how difficult it can be dealing with tough or difficult individuals but you were excellent at it.
 You were calm, collected and were able to quickly develop viable solutions for them.
 Keep it going!”